sviperll/argo/README.md

 But counter point is that operators greatly enhance readability at the point when you are familiar with them.
 Haskell's problem is that it is hard to become familiar with operators.
-And this is real problem for language beginners.
+And this is a real problem for language beginners.
 It is hard to learn all relative operators' priorities.
 When you see `Data.Lens` source first time it's a shock, even if you know Haskell as a language reasonably well.